-One school of thought when it comes to winter coats is to go for broke on an expensive piece you’ll wear year after year.
-While there’s no question a nearly-$1,000 Canada Goose parka engineered for arctic temps will keep out the cold, what if you can’t — or don’t want to — drop that much cash on a jacket?
-Or what if you’d rather rotate through a closetful of cheaper winter coats so you aren’t bored to death with your pricey puffer by springtime?
+While there’s no question a nearly $1,000 Canada Goose parka engineered for arctic temps will keep out the cold, what if you can’t — or don’t want to — drop that much cash on a jacket?
+Or what if you’d rather rotate through a closetful of cheaper winter coats so you aren’t bored to death with your pricey puffer by Groundhog Day?

-To discover nice-looking, warm coats that won’t set you back more than $300, we consulted with three fashion directors and editors who assured us there’s no need to sacrifice comfort or style when you’re on a budget.
-Their picks below, for men and women, range from practical puffy jackets to ultracozy sherpa options.
+To discover nice-looking, warm coats that won’t set you back more than $300, we consulted with a handful of fashion editors and experts who assured us there’s no need to sacrifice comfort or style when you’re on a budget.
+Below you’ll find 21 coats, for men and women — all under $300.